We have a long history of welcoming students from Malaysia.

 We have a Chaplaincy within the university which caters for all religions and includes a prayer room for the Muslim Society.

-There's also a Mosque in the city centre, roughly 10-15 minutes walk from the campus.
+The biggest Mosque in Scotland is in Glasgow city centre, roughly 10-15 minutes walk from Strathclyde campus.

 Here's our accepted qualifications for entry into first year of undergraduate courses: